notthetup/blog/_posts/2006-10-12-just-a-paper-chase.md

 ---
-title: Just a paper chase??
+title: Just a paper chase?
 ---

 I was pointed to this forum by a small article in The Sunday Times.